-Generally, students in grades nine through twelve open enrolling into the school district will not be eligible for participation in interscholastic athletics, at the varsity level, during the first ninety days of open enrollment into the school district.
+Students in grades nine through twelve open enrolling into the school district will be eligible for participation in interscholastic athletics, at the varsity level, in accordance with applicable laws.

 Parents are responsible for providing transportation to and from the receiving school district without reimbursement unless the parents qualify for transportation assistance.
 Upon a parent's request, the board may approve transportation into the sending district.
 (The transportation is limited to within 2 miles of the district boundary/current bus route.)
 The board's approval is subject to the sending district's approval.